 1940s Working Men’s Clothing

 For those who didn’t wear suits to work, a collared shirt and work trousers in sturdy cotton twill or gabardine were the way to go.
 Work trousers had flat fronts with a single leg crease.
 The leg widths were also generally narrower than a suit or sports pants.
 Colors were fairly basic tan, brown, navy, and hunter green, although sometimes plaid was thrown into the mix.
 A matching trouser and shirt set was common for most lines of work.
-Work shirts had open soft pointed collars, two patch pockets, and pleating at the back and armholes for freedom in movement.
+Work shirts had open soft pointed collars, two patch pockets, pleating at the back, and large armholes for freedom in movement.
 A solid color tie worn with the work outfit kept men looking fine in public settings.

 More about 1940s men’s uniforms and work clothing.